MPhil/PhD in Film and/or Television Studies

 The Department of Film and Television Studies is inviting expressions of interest in the above scheme, the deadline for which is still TBC but likely to be the first week of October.
 More Information Here...

 - The Centre for Arts Doctoral Research Excellence at the University of Warwick is offering 13 fully-funded CADRE PhD scholarships for Home/EU students, including four Wolfson Foundation awards.
 There are also prestigious Wolfson Postgraduate scholarships.
 The field for these awards is highly competitive, but PhD students from the Department of Film and Television Studies have been successful in the past.
 Details for the next round of competition are provided at the links above.
-The competition is now open, and the final deadline for applications is 19 January.
+The competition will open 8 October 2018, and the final deadline for applications has not been anounced but is likely to be in early January.
 Applications for these scholarships are submitted as part of the normal online application process.
-We would strongly advise you not to submit an application without first contacting Dr. Michael Pigott (M dot G dot Pigott at warwick dot ac dot uk) to ascertain if we could potentially offer supervision.
+We would strongly advise you not to submit an application without first contacting Dr. Karl Schoonover (K dot Schoonover at warwick dot ac dot uk) to ascertain if we could potentially offer supervision.

 - Warwick University now runs its own special scholarship scheme for international research students: the Chancellor's International Scholarship.
-Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if there are any such schemes in your country.
+The Application deadline for this year’s competition is 23:59pm (GMT) on Friday 18th January 2019.
+All supporting documents (references and transcripts) must be uploaded by Friday 25th January 2019 at the latest.
+Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if any such schemes exist in your country.